 (a) The Employer, at its discretion, shall provide the Physician with the facilities, equipment, support and supplies that are reasonably required for the Physician to provide the services covered by this Salary Agreement.
-If the Physician disagrees with the Employer's decision on these matters he/she may address them with the Physician Services Committee as a Local Interest Issue.
+If the Physician disagrees with the Employer's decision on these matters they may address them with the Physician Services Committee as a Local Interest Issue.

 Physician Name

 MSP Practitioner Number

-the services provided under the e terms of the Salary Agreement between the full for those Services, and I will make n us dated
+the services provided under th e terms of the Salary Agreemer the Agency) for the the thick that t

-• ive any and all rights I have to receive a rvices Plan or third parties with respect •
+• aive any and all rights I have to ervices Plan or third parties with •

-Note: If any Services are billab here. ole on a fee-for-service basis, they must be specifically excluded
+Note: If any Services are billa here. ble on a fee-for-service basis, t hey must be specifically excluded

 Physician's Signature

 Date